 The impact of working culture

-Workplace culture also plays a significant role when it comes to men’s health.
-A culture that encourages long hours, high performance, and stoicism can contribute to stress and burnout.
+Workplace culture plays a major role in men’s health.
+Cultures that reward long hours, constant performance and stoicism can fuel stress and burnout.
 Toxic or overly competitive workplace environments can exacerbate mental health issues, or even trigger new ones.
 On the other hand, a supportive work environment that promotes work-life balance and open communication can significantly improve health outcomes.

 Author Sam Delaney, who runs the podcast ‘The Reset’, which aims to bring more men to the mental health conversation, says: